About Us - I've been doing this for quite a while now...

 This website is where I publish both my professional & personal photography work.
-I see this as a cumulative, ongoing project that will continue to evolve as time goes by.
+I see this site as a cumulative, ongoing project that will continue to evolve as time goes by.

-In addition to this, I regularly publish articles about photography and other related subjects, that you may find useful.
-Hopefully some of the articles may offer a little insight to beginners, and old pros alike, and there’s lots of opportunity to engage with comments on the articles.
+In addition to this, I regularly publish articles about photography and other related topics, that you may find useful.
+Hopefully some of the articles may offer a little insight to beginners, and old pros alike, and there's lots of opportunity to engage with comments on the articles.
 Why not take a look now?

-If you see an image you would like to use for your project, commercial or personal, you can buy a licence from my library that is exclusively on Alamy:
+If you see an image you would like to use for your project, commercial or personal, you can buy a licence from my library, that is exclusively on Alamy:

 Yep, that's quite awhile - 43 years.

 Over this period I have seen the rise of the digital revolution, and its effect on the industry, and the world.